spinspire/pocketbase-sveltekit-starter/backend/README.md

 Not only that, they are also generated automatically whenever you change the schema!
 So go ahead and make changes to the schema and watch new JS files generated in the `pb_migrations` folder.
 Just remember to commit them to version control.

+## Generated Types

+The file `generated-types.ts` contains TypeScript definitions of `Record` types mirroring the fields in your database collections.
+But it needs to be regenerated every time you modify the schema.
+This can be done by simply running the `typegen` script in the frontend's `package.json`.
+So remember to do that.

 # Hooks

 PocketBase provides API's like .OnModelBefore* and .OnModelAfter* to run